evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ---
 title: Zeekr 001 Long Range RWD
 linktitle: "001 Long Range RWD"
 description: "Zeekr 001 Long Range RWD is an all-electric station wagon with a WLTP range of up to 590 km (367 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true